2025

 We hypothetize that observers emerge as configurations that are simultaneously well-defined across all three paradigms.

-The analytic (wavefunction) ensures existence with high measure (optimal compression algorithm)
+The analytic (wavefunction) ensures existence with high measure (optimal spectral compression algorithm)

-The geometric ensures separation, persistence, and identity (the only known mechanism for implementing an inside–outside invariant).
+The geometric (GR) ensures separation, persistence, and identity (the only known mechanism for implementing an inside–outside invariant) with high measure (optimal geometric compression algorithm).

 \[\begin{tikzcd}[row sep=6em, column sep=6em] & \psi(\mathcal{I}_n) \arrow[dl, "\text{Sampling}"] & \\ D(\mathcal{I}_n) \arrow[rr, "\text{Geometric}"] & & G(\mathcal{I}_n) \arrow[ul, "\text{Compression}"] \end{tikzcd}\]